TRULY SCRUMPTIOUS NURSERY Epidemic and Pandemic Policy (COVID-19)

 - All items within the setting requiring laundering must be washed in line with NHS laundry guidelines.

 - Items such as towels, flannels and bedding must not be shared by children.
-These will be washed after every use.
+These will be washed weekly or after each use if a child becomes unwell.

-- The setting and all activity should be risk assessed before opening or going ahead to address the risks from the virus and due consideration given to any adaptations to usual practice.
+- The setting and all activity should be risk assessed before opening or going ahead to address the risks from virus’ and due consideration given to any adaptations to usual practice.
 Sensible measures should be put in place and policies and procedures followed.

 - PPE should continue to be worn and disposed of as normal for nappy changing, one to one care and the administration of first aid.